dnotq/dnotq_kicad_lib/README.md

 To set up the library:

-- Clone the repository to whereever you want on your system.
+- Clone the repository to where ever you want on your system.
 - Start KiCAD, select `Preferences -> Configure Paths`
 - Create a new Environment Variable called `DNOTQLIB` and set the path to where you cloned the repository: